pasumarthiharitha/Automotive_Lamborghini/README.md

 ## SWOT- Strengths, and Weakness, Opportunities Threats:
  ### Strengths
+ Comfortable, Easy to use, Fast and accuracy operation, Easy transportation
 ### Weakness
+High cost,
 ### Opportunities
+it's a modern way of approach,High use in modern days
 ### Threat
+if sensor is damages, operation of the system will stop

 ## 4W's and 1'H:
 ### WHO :-
 Any user who is travelling in the car can use this system.
 ### WHAT :-
 Its a Body control model of a car which describes different features
 ### WHEN :-
 There is a requirement of vehicle these systems are used
 ### WHERE:-
 Used in automatic cars
 ### HOW :-
 By developing a embedded system which is user friendly and can be implemented without difficulty.